kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 One step towards dealing with impostor syndrome is noticing the internal voice and doubts start to appear.
-I've [written about impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me) and sometimes refer back to it when I'm feeling underwater.
+I've [written about impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me) and sometimes refer to it when I'm feeling underwater.

 ### Venn Diagram Knowledge

 When I'm talking with someone, I'm sometimes blown away by how much it feels like they know versus what I know.
 How did they learn so much about this topic?
 Something that helps me to keep in mind is that knowledge is like a Venn Diagram.
-To illustrate, here's how I think about it:
+Here's an illustration:

 ![Knowledge Venn Diagram](https://imgur.com/9xwNXOs)